wolfcito/goat/typescript/examples/vercel-ai/uniswap/README.md

 ## Usage

 1. Create an API key for Uniswap's Trading API by visiting [this page](https://hub.uniswap.org/) and following the instructions.
-Also obtain the url from the API key creation page.
+To obtain the URL, visit the Uniswap Trading API docs site [here](https://uniswap-docs.readme.io/reference/trading-flow).
+Otherwise, you can use the sample values in `.env.template`.

 2. Run the script with your prompt!